 There is an adult room with puzzles, books and camping games for those who want a break from the under 18 crowd.

 For those of you traveling with your dog, there is a fenced in dog park behind the trees as well as a nature trail.

 The campground is very peaceful and at night and don’t be surprised when you hear the fireworks from Walt Disney World.

 $61/night full hookups

 Restrooms, showers and laundry

-Good AT&T cell service
+Good Verizon cell service

 Free wifi in activity center, pay for wifi in campground

 Thousand Trails Membership

 Thousand Trails Orlando is part of the Thousand Trails network of campgrounds around the U.S. Although you don’t have to be a member to camp at a Thousand Trails property, you end up paying more to stay at the retail rate.